 Woodstock Senior Center

-Woodstock Senior Center is located on the second floor of the Woodstock Hotel, one of Project FIND’s three residential buildings.
-It is accessible by elevator.
-The Center first opened in 1977, two years after Project FIND took over the management of the Woodstock Hotel.
+Woodstock Senior Center opened in 1977.
+It is located on the second floor of the Woodstock Hotel, one of Project FIND’s three residential buildings.

 The senior center is accessible by elevator and features a large programming space, a computer room, and a commercial grade kitchen.
 Prior to COVID, the location provided daily health and cultural programs in addition to serving nutritious, freshly prepared breakfast and lunch meals to seniors five days per week.

 We very much appreciate everyone’s patience and cooperation as we follow the required guidelines to safely reopen our Center in a way that prioritizes each other’s health and safety!